adityastomar67/npx-portfolio/README.md

 If you wish to reuse it, you can easily update the links in the `personal-info.json` file (the script will read from there 😄).

-If you edit the script on your machine, you will have to run `npm link` to locally _symlink_ the package, and then run `pH7BioLinks` in your terminal.
+If you edit the script on your machine, you will have to run `npm link` to locally _symlink_ the package, and then run `card` in your terminal.

 ## 👨‍🍳 The Coder